Doncic, Mavericks notch another road win, 122-106 at Magic

 The Mavericks never let the Magic get closer than 11 the rest of the game.

 Doncic had 24 points, five rebounds and five assists in the first half, which Dallas controlled throughout.
-Doncic, Porzingis and Tim Hardaway Jr., combined to hit 8 of 13 3s, while Orlando made just 3 of 22 from beyond the arc.
+Doncic, Porzingis and Tim Hardaway Jr., combined to hit 8 of 13 3s, while Orlando made just 3 of 22 from beyond the arc before the break.

 TIP-INS

-Mavericks: Assistant coach Darrell Armstrong was inducted into the Magic Hall of Fame before the game.
-He played nine seasons in Orlando. ….
+Mavericks: Former Charlotte Hornets guard Michael Kidd-Gilchrist made his Dallas debut and finished with three fouls in 3 minutes of action. ...
 Doncic had five turnovers in the first half and finished with six.

 Magic: Point guard Markelle Fultz left the game with 3:27 remaining in the third quarter a calf cramp and did not return. ...
 James Ennis III made his first start for Orlando.
 He went for 1 for 6 and scored two points. … Orlando started the game 1 for 19 from 3-point range and finished 9 of 43 (20.9%).